Loyola University > Arrupe > Students > Campus Resources > Social, Spiritual, and Cultural Programming

 Arrupe College helps build and foster community by planning social, spiritual, and cultural programs to enhance the student experience.

-The Student Government of Arrupe College, Student Organizations, and the Office of Student Services each plan events, including dances, cultural read-ins, movie nights, and open mic events.
-Arrupe College seeks to create a community that is diligent in its academic pursuits, but also finds time to develop meaningful relationships.
+The Student Government of Arrupe College, Student Organizations, and the Office of Student Services each plan co-curricular opportunities including dances, cultural read-ins, movie nights, immersive field trips and open mic events.
+Arrupe College seeks to create a community that is simultaneously diligent in its academic pursuits, but also finds time to engage in learning outside of the classroom.

-For more information on social and cultural programming at Arrupe College, contact David Keys, Assistant Dean for Student Success, at firstname.lastname@example.org.
-For information on our spiritual programming, contact Tommy O’Donnell, S.J., at email@example.com.
+For more information on social and cultural programming at Arrupe College, contact David Keys, Associate Dean for Student Success, at email@example.com.